No items found.

 Is it necessary to lose consciousness to have a concussion?

-No. Less than 10% of concussions cause loss of consciousness.
-The presence of just one symptom after an impact is enough to suspect a concussion.
+No. Between 8 and 19 percent of concussions result in a loss ofconsciousness.
+The presence of even a single symptom following an impact is enough to raise suspicion of a concussion.

 How long does a concussion last?